greedybrain/LaymanDocs/backend_api/NOTES.md

 - belongs to a question
 - belongs to an elab
-- belongs to a layman

 ## A Downvote >

 - belongs to a question
 - belongs to an elab
-- belongs to a layman

 ====================================================================